samansalari/samansalari/README.md

 - 👀 I’m interested in Cooking, Cycling and IT Technologies.
 - 🌱 I’m currently learning C++ language.
 - 💞️ I’m looking to collaborate on Game developing.
-- 📫 How to reach me On Tweeter: @SamanSalari
+- 📫 How to reach me On Twiter: @SamanSalari